jdtautiva/website/_projects/2_project.md

 category: nacional
 giscus_comments: true
 ---

-About the Project
+## About the Project
-This research initiative explores how corporate governance systems influence sustainable outcomes in organizations.
+This research initiative explores how **corporate governance systems influence sustainable outcomes** in organizations.
 The project aims to deepen our understanding of the mechanisms through which board composition, ownership structures, and strategic interactions foster or constrain corporate sustainability.

 By examining governance from a multidimensional perspective—spanning institutional, organizational, and behavioral layers—the project contributes to both academic theory and practical insights for policymakers and business leaders.

+---
-Research Focus
+## Research Focus
-The project investigates how corporate governance shapes sustainable outcomes, emphasizing the dynamic relationships between board decision-making, stakeholder engagement, and long-term value creation.
+The project investigates how **corporate governance shapes sustainable outcomes**, emphasizing the dynamic relationships between **board decision-making, stakeholder engagement, and long-term value creation**.

 Specifically, it examines:
 - How internal governance mechanisms interact to support environmental and social responsibility.
-- The role of board networks and social learning in diffusing sustainability practices.
+- The role of **board networks and social learning** in diffusing sustainability practices.
 - How ownership patterns and control structures evolve and influence corporate accountability.
 - The long-term historical trajectories of governance reforms within emerging economies.

-By bridging corporate governance theory with sustainability and institutional research, the project advances the conversation on how organizations can align profitability with ethical and environmental stewardship.
+By bridging **corporate governance theory** with **sustainability and institutional research**, the project advances the conversation on how organizations can align profitability with ethical and environmental stewardship.

+---
-My Role as Principal Researcher
+## My Role as Principal Researcher
-As Principal Researcher, I lead the conceptual and empirical development of the project.
+As **Principal Researcher**, I lead the conceptual and empirical development of the project.
 My responsibilities include coordinating international collaborations, designing bibliometric and longitudinal studies, and supervising the data collection and analysis phases.

-The research integrates quantitative bibliometric mapping, network analysis, and historical institutional approaches to uncover evolving governance trends and their implications for sustainable performance.
+The research integrates **quantitative bibliometric mapping**, **network analysis**, and **historical institutional approaches** to uncover evolving governance trends and their implications for sustainable performance.

-This project forms part of my broader research agenda on responsible corporate behavior and governance innovation within Latin American and global contexts.
+This project forms part of my broader research agenda on **responsible corporate behavior and governance innovation** within Latin American and global contexts.

+---
-Working Papers
+## Working Papers
-The project currently includes several interrelated studies at various stages of development:
-- Mapping the Corporate Governance–Corporate Social Performance Nexus: A Bibliometric Analysis (1990–2022) A quantitative overview of global research trends, key authors, and emerging themes linking governance and sustainability.
+1. **Mapping the Corporate Governance–Corporate Social Performance Nexus: A Bibliometric Analysis (1990–2022)**
+   *A quantitative overview of global research trends, key authors, and emerging themes linking governance and sustainability.*

-- Unraveling Sustainable Corporate Governance: The Dynamic Interplay of Network Strategies, Board Social Learning, and Board Structure
+2. **Unraveling Sustainable Corporate Governance: The Dynamic Interplay of Network Strategies, Board Social Learning, and Board Structure**
-An exploration of how inter-board networks and social learning processes shape sustainability outcomes.
+   *An exploration of how inter-board networks and social learning processes shape sustainability outcomes.*

-- Unlocking Sustainable Success: Unveiling the Complementarities of Internal Corporate Governance Mechanisms An empirical study on how multiple governance tools—boards, incentives, and control systems—jointly affect sustainability performance.
+3. **Unlocking Sustainable Success: Unveiling the Complementarities of Internal Corporate Governance Mechanisms**
+   *An empirical study on how multiple governance tools—boards, incentives, and control systems—jointly affect sustainability performance.*

-- Ownership and Control Trajectories: Observing Large Corporations in Chile (1960–2020) A historical analysis of ownership concentration and control dynamics within major Chilean corporations over six decades.
+4. **Ownership and Control Trajectories: Observing Large Corporations in Chile (1960–2020)**
+   *A historical analysis of ownership concentration and control dynamics within major Chilean corporations over six decades.*

+---
+*Last updated: October 2025*